sunithasomanna/ODIM/plugin-redfish/README.md

 ## Deployment guidelines

-The plugin layer, and all the components of ODIM™ are built in a deployment-agnostic manner.
-ODIM™ and all its components, including the plugin layer, must be deployed in an environment regardless of any underlying virtualization mechanism – KVM, ESX, or containers or its absence thereof.
+The plugin layer and all the components of Resource Aggregator for ODIM are built in a deployment-agnostic manner.
+Resource Aggregator for ODIM and all its components, including the plugin layer, must be deployed in an environment regardless of any underlying virtualization mechanism – KVM, ESX, or containers or its absence.
 Any plugin expecting a tighter dependency on the underlying infrastructure must identify it as part of its specifications.
 The open-source version has packages to run on Docker.
 This is not a mandatory requirement.
 Individual projects may choose to have their own deployment platforms and strategies.

 The plugin component must provide access to the source code and build/deploy instructions on the source repository publicly hosted on GitHub.
-Deployers can use this information to deploy ODIM™ and its components within their existing framework as a virtual machine or a container or a bare metal service.
+Users can use this information to deploy Resource Aggregator for ODIM and its components within their existing framework as a virtual machine or a container or a bare metal service.
 The individual services required by a plugin \(For example, API server\) are part of the build instructions provided by the plugin layer.

 As an example, for a containerized version, the deployment looks as follows: